 Who regulates cable rates?

-Under federal law, the Cable Division regulates rates for basic service and equipment.
-Expanded basic, pay-per-view and premium services are unregulated.
+Under state and federal law, the Department of Telecommunications and Cable ("Department") regulates rates for basic service tier programming, equipment, and installation.
+Rates for expanded basic, on-demand programming, pay-per-view, and premium services are unregulated.

-A cable operator submits an FCC form to the Cable Division for approval.
-The Cable Division reviews the filing, holds public and evidentiary hearings and sometimes sends the cable operator written questions regarding its calculations and/or methodology in preparing the form.
-Once it has enough information the Division issues a decision setting a "maximum permitted rate" (the highest rate an operator can charge under FCC regulations) and order refunds (as necessary) to subscribers.
+The Department reviews basic service tier rates according to specific guidelines established by the Federal Communications Commission ("FCC") and state law.
+A cable operator submits to the Department rates calculated by using FCC forms.
+The Department reviews the filing, holds public and evidentiary hearings, and may send the cable operator written questions regarding its calculations or methodology in preparing the forms.
+Once it has enough information the Department issues a decision setting a "maximum permitted rate" (the highest rate an operator can charge under FCC regulations).

-How do Cable Operators justify a basic cable rate increase?
+How do cable operators justify a basic service tier rate?

 The FCC allows cable operators to recover costs associated with the following:

 - Non license required upgrades